gts-conqueror/Rhandum_Archive_of_Talents/[Batch 1]Rhandum_Archive_of_Talents/Clown: Talents.md

 - **The Fool**
   - Clowns have a 25% chance of taking negative effects.
-  - When stacks are at 0: All units gain +1% crit chance.
+  - When there're no units with the clan copy effect: All units gain +1% crit chance.
   - Every 30s, Clowns throw light-based origami on the field, weakening monsters (breaks 5% armor for 10s).